pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 The specific emission factors for different activities are collected in [this emission factor table](https://github.com/pledge4future/co2calculator/blob/dev/data/emission_factors.csv).

-The basic formula is:
-$E = \epsilon \times C$
+The basic formula is $E = \epsilon \times C$, with $E$ being the CO<sub>2</sub> equivalents, $\epsilon$ being a specific emission factor and $C$ being consumption (e.g. of electricity).
 <br/>

 ## 2 Electricity

 For electricity the user can select between the German electricity mix or solar power.
 The German electricity mix applies, if the research institute has a regular German electricity contract.
 Solar power is applicable, if the institute uses self-generated power from solar panels.
-The user is asked for the annual electricity consumption c [kWh] which is then used to calculate the CO<sub>2</sub> equivalents [kg/TJ].
-Since the emission factors for heating and electricity in the ProBas database apply for a consumption of 1 TJ, the consumption needs to be converted from kWh to TJ with a conversion factor of 277777.7778.
+The user is asked for the annual electricity consumption $C$ [kWh] which is then used to calculate the CO<sub>2</sub> equivalents $E$ [kg].
+Since the emission factors $\epsilon$ for heating and electricity in the ProBas database apply for a consumption of 1 TJ, the consumption needs to be converted from kWh to TJ with a conversion factor of 277777.7778.

-> CO<sub>2</sub>e<sub>electricity</sub>(group) [kg] = c [kWh]/277777.7778 x CO<sub>2</sub>e<sub>electricity</sub>[kg/TJ]
+$E = \epsilon_{\text{electricity}} \times \frac{C}{277777.7778}$

 ### Defining a share of electricity use